 - Non-union or delayed-healing of Fractured Bones

-Our regenerative medicine services can be performed at your horse's location, however, we also have availability to utilize Circle Oak Equine Rehab Facility for the specific treatments.
+Our regenerative medicine services can be performed at your horse's location.

 If you believe your horse can benefit from any of these therapies, please call to speak with one of our veterinarians.